Physics and Star Wars: Tatooine's twin stars

-Even planets in more stable orbits of a binary star system would suffer other kinds of problems according to her such as climatic problems.
+According to her, even planets in more stable orbits of a binary star system would suffer other kinds of problems such as climatic problems.
 As an example, a planet in a binary star system orbiting the larger star would be drawn closer to its gravitational field, causing the planet to endure heat of great temperatures during this period.
 As the planet passes its larger star and reaches the orbit of its smaller star, the gravitational field of that star would give the planet more distance from it.
 The distance (perhaps along with the smaller solar projection of the star) would send the planet into extreme frigid temperatures.

 According to Cavelos, astronomers hypothesize at least two possible solutions to these problems exist and that even life supporting binary star systems could exist.
-One scenario could be two stars billions of miles apart.
+One scenario could be two stars billions of kilometres apart.
 A planet or planets would be able to orbit one star while at minimum influence of the other.
-A star known as Proxima Centauri, or Alpha Centauri C, is about one trillion miles away from its sister stars, Alpha Centauri A and B. Also according to Cavelos, astronomers believe that Proxima Centauri could have planets of its own, and if so, would be minimally influenced by Proxima Centauri's sister stars due to the vast distance between them and these sister stars.
-Assuming the existence of planets around Proxima Centauri, the sister stars from these planets would appear as bright stars in the sky.
+A star known as Proxima Centauri, or Alpha Centauri C, is about one trillion kilometres away from its sister stars, Alpha Centauri A and B. Also according to Cavelos, astronomers believe that Proxima Centauri could have planets of its own.
+If so, they would be minimally influenced by Proxima Centauri's sister stars due to the vast distance between them and these sister stars.
+Assuming the existence of planets around Proxima Centauri, from these planets the sister suns would appear as bright stars in the sky.

-Another scenario would be two stars that would be closer to one another at a distance of only a few million miles.
+Another scenario would be two stars that would be closer to one another at a distance of only a few million kilometres.
 A planet orbiting far enough away would be affected by their gravitational fields almost as if there were one.
 If the distance between the two stars was a small fraction of the distance between them and the planet, it would be stable for the planet.
 Dawn and dusk would occur on such a planet as they would on Tatooine.